bbk-pij-2012-20/Quiz/README.md

 The coursework task was to build a simple Quiz game (no GUI needed), that runs from a server and allows two clients to play via network programming such as RMI.

-The requirements of the task are cut & pasted below.
-Below this is my description of what I did.

 (This and the other 3 programming courseworks came after the introduction to programming with 'Java exercises' https://github.com/bbk-pij-2012-20/JavaExercises)

+The requirements of the task are shown here, (cut & pasted from the original document).
+Below that is is my description of what I did.

 ---